gvwilson/sdxpy/src/test/index.md

     (We don't care if it returns something, but by convention tests don't return a value.)

-2. If the function raises an `AssertionError` exception then the test has failed.
+2. If the function raises an `AssertionError` exception, then the test has failed.
     Python's `assert` statement does this automatically
     when the condition it is checking is false, so almost all tests use `assert` for checks.

-3. If the function raises any other kind of exception then we assume the test itself is broken and count it as an error.
+3. If the function raises any other kind of exception, then we assume the test itself is broken and count it as an error.